vercellone/PowerShellForGitHub/CONTRIBUTING.md

 ## Adding New Configuration Properties

 If you want to add a new configuration value to the module, you must modify the following:
- * In `Restore-GitHubConfiguration`, update `$config` to declare the new property along with it's default value, being sure that PowerShell will understand what its type is.
+ * In `Import-GitHubConfiguration`, update `$config` to declare the new property along with its default value, being sure that PowerShell will understand what its type is.
+Properties should be alphabetical.
  * Update `Get-GitHubConfiguration` and add the new property name to the `ValidateSet` list so that tab-completion and documentation gets auto-updated.
 You shouldn't have to add anything to the body of the method.
+Property names should be alphabetical.
  * Add a new explicit parameter to `Set-GitHubConfiguration` to receive the property, along with updating the CBH (Comment Based Help) by adding a new `.PAREMETER` entry.
 You shouldn't have to add anything to the body of the method.
+Parameters should be alphabetical save for the `SessionOnly` switch, which should be last.

 ----------